symfony/symfony-docs/guides/service_container/index.rst

 it's separated from the other functionality in your application.
 This idea is called `service-oriented architecture`_ and is not unique to Symfony2 or even PHP.
-Structuring your application around a set of independent service classes is well-known and trusted object-oriented best-practice.
+Structuring your application around a set of independent service classes is a well-known and trusted object-oriented best-practice.
 These skills are key to being a good developer in almost any language.

 .. index::